 Companion Planting

-By planting different crops together, you can create a synergy that helps them all grow better.
+By planting different crops together, you can create an environment that fosters their growth.

-For example, planting beets next to onions and garlic will help keep away pests that are nuisances to beets.
+For example, planting beets next to onions and garlic will help keep away pests that are a nuisance to beets.

 And if you plant beets next to bush beans, the beans will help improve the soil for your beets.